 Is there anything more satisfying than a perfectly ripe, homegrown tomato, freshly picked and warm from the sun?
-They’re easy to grow from seed, and a couple of plants will produce hundreds of tomatoes to keep you supplied from mid-summer right through to autumn.
+Tomato seeds are easy to grow and a couple of tomato plants will produce hundreds of fruits to keep you supplied from mid-summer right through to autumn.

 If you grow tomatoes, you’ll know they soon become a passion.
 But how much do you know about them?
 You probably won’t be surprised to learn that a tomato is a fruit.
 But here are five interesting tomato facts that you may not have come across.